pierrenoel/Laravel-Briefing/02.TheBasics/c.views.md

    - /restaurants
    - /restaurant/show/1
    - /restaurant/create
+5. Each route must return a view
-5. Passing and show the id of the show route
+6. Passing and show the id of the **show** route

 - [Before](/02.TheBasics/b.routes.md)
 - [Next](d.controllers.md)